huangjackson/v2vt/README.md

 ### Build Locally

 Currently only tested in a Windows 11 environment with Python 3.9, PyTorch 2.1.1, CUDA 11.8.
-Requires an NVIDIA GPU.

 #### Prerequisites